developit/chime/public/api.md

 - Accept: application/json
 - Authorization: Bearer [access_token] *Optional*

 Returns all posts containing the given hashtag.
-Results can be paged through using the ?offset= parameter.
-For example, ?offset=20 and so forth.
+Will return 20 posts in reverse chronological order.
+Results can be paged through using the ?before_id=[id] parameter where the id provided is the lowest id returned in the previous response.

 ### Get User Profile <span class="level one"></span>